DataDog/documentation/content/en/security/application_security/threats/add-user-info.md

 Use the PHP tracer's API for adding custom tags to a root span, and add user information so that you can monitor authenticated requests in the application.

 User monitoring tags are applied to the `meta` section of the root span and start with the prefix `usr` followed by the name of the field.
-For example, `usr.name` is a user monitoring tag that tracks the user’s name.
+For example, `usr.name` is a user monitoring tag that tracks the user's name.

 The example below shows how to obtain the root span and add the relevant user monitoring tags: